TwistedMinda/bucket-store/README.md

 **Keyed buckets**

 Often times we need multiple instances of a bucket given parameters.
-For the base buckets, there are helpers `keyed[BucketType]Buckets` to easily get a singleton.
+For the base buckets, there are helpers `keyed[BucketType]Bucket` to easily get a singleton.

 ```ts
 const counterBucket = (id: string) =>